 Sometimes people try to run away from change because it can uncomfortable.
 Without change there is no growth, you cannot grow and stay the same at the same time.
 Growth is not always comfortable and yet change is what needs to happen to grow.

-Susan Jeffers wrote a wonderful book called “Feel the fear and do it anyway,” which you can find through our store.
+Susan Jeffers wrote a wonderful book called “Feel the fear and do it anyway,” which you can find through our online shop.

 Take one step at a time and expand your comfort zone a little by little.
 Before you know it, you will feel comfortable doing things you never thought possible.
 This does not mean you have to do anything extreme if you don’t want to.
 You could take a short course, learn a new language or something that is going to challenge you a little.